romainchavalle/Developpez-le-front-end-en-utilisant-Angular/README.md

 ## Where to start

-- `components` folder: contains every reusable components
+- `components` : 2 principals components to navigate into the content
-- `pages` folder: contains components used for routing
 - `core` folder: contains the business logic (`services` and `models` folders)

 I suggest you to start by understanding this starter code.
 Pay an extra attention to the `app-routing.module.ts` and the `olympic.service.ts`.